 The history of the National Library reaches far back in time.
 What was originally a royal library is now everyone’s library.

-From the King's personal library to the National Library of Sweden, via censorship and the burning of a royal castle.
-Follow the development of the National Library through history.
+From the King’s personal library to the National Library of Sweden (Kungliga biblioteket, KB), via censorship and the burning of a royal palace.
+Scroll through the development of KB through history.

 Dyalogus creaturarum moralizatus was the first book ever printed in Sweden.
-The National Library owns two copies.
+KB owns two copies.
 Written in Latin, it is a collection of cautionary tales and moral fables.
 These religious dialogues between the various creatures of creation provided preachers with good source material for popular teaching.

 The book was printed in Sweden by the German book printer Johann Snell.
-His printing press was in Gråmunkekloster on the island of Gråmunkeholmen, now known as Riddarholmen.
+His printing press was in Gråmunkekloster on the island of Gråmunkeholmen in Stockholm, now known as Riddarholmen.
 When it was published on 20 December 1483, it was already a bestseller in Europe.

 Up until the year 1500, 16 books were printed in Sweden.
 A total of around 40,000 books were printed in Europe.